 No more than 20% of the required vegetation area shall be covered in mulch or bark dust.
 Mulch or bark dust under the canopy of trees or shrubs is excluded from this limit.
-In the vegetation area a maximum of area shall be for planting and a minimum for bark dust.
 Plans for development shall include landscaping plans which shall be reviewed for conformance to this standard.